Note: Staff information still being finalized for 2018. More to come!

 Jordan Auzenne (Extemp)

-Jordan Auzenne is a rising junior on the Texas Speech team double-majoring in Political Communication and Radio-Television-Film.
+Jordan Auzenne is a rising senior on the Texas Speech team double-majoring in Political Communication and Radio-Television-Film.
 In her time with UT Speech, she's seen several national final and elimination rounds, including finals in Extemp and CA at the L.E.
 Norton and HFO, and semi finals in both Impromptu and CA at the NFA NIET.
+She was a national finalist in 2018, placing 4th in Communication Analysis.
 In her career at Pflugerville High School, she competed in Extemp, Impromptu, Oratory, Congress, and Prose.
 She saw semi finals at Harvard, the NIETOC, and TFA State, and outrounds at the UK TOC and NSDA.
 As an UTNIF alumna herself, Jordan can't wait to return to camp for another summer!

 Carlos Diaz (Interp)

-Carlos Diaz is a rising sophomore on the Texas Speech team, double majoring in Government and Mexican American Studies.
-During his freshmen year, he competed in both AFA and NFA national tournaments.
+Carlos Diaz is a rising Junior on the Texas Speech team, double majoring in Political Communication.
+During his freshmen year, he competed in both AFA and NFA national tournaments, and as a sophomore was a national finalist in Dramatic Interpretation at the NFA national tournament.
 Graduating from Spring Woods High School, he was a three time TFA state outbound competitor.
-His senior year, Carlos was the 2016 TFA state and TOC champion in DUO acting.
+His senior year, Carlos was the 2016 TFA state and TOC champion in Duo Interporetation.
 He hopes to make camp for the students a life changing experience just like it was for him.

-Govinda is a rising Senior on the Texas Speech team,a transfer student at the University of Texas, he is majoring in English and Sociology.
+Govinda is a recent graduate of the University of Texas where he studied English and Sociology.
+After getting his teaching certification, Govinda plans to coach High School Speech and Debate.
 Govinda reached out rounds at the NFA national tournament in After Dinner Speaking.
-Although specializing in ADS, Govinda competes in Informative Speaking, POI, and Limited Preparation events.
+Although specializing in ADS, he competed in Informative Speaking, Interpretation, and Limited Preparation events.
 In High School, he competed primarily in Original Oratory and Extemp.
-A prominent joke writer, Govinda hopes to pair his lighthearted personality and organizational skills to keep campers on track towards their final goals.
+After working with multiple state and national finalists, Govinda hopes to pair his lighthearted personality and organizational skills to keep campers on track towards their final goals.

 Caleb Newton (Extemp & Congress)

-Caleb is a rising freshman at the University of Texas at Austin where he will be studying government.
+Caleb recently completed his freshman campaign at the University of Texas at Austin as a government major, where he was a national out-rounder in Extemp, Impromptu, and Rhetorical Criticism.
 Competing for James Bowie High School Caleb was the champion of Churchill and Capitol City Congress.
 On the state level he was a 2016 UIL state finalist and a two time TFA state finalist, placing 5th his senior year.
 On the national level he was a two time semi-finalist at the Glenbrooks tournament, a semi-finalist at the Tournament of Champions, and an NSDA finalist.
-As an UTNIF alum himself, Caleb is excited to be able to be able to come back and help teach!
+As an UTNIF alum himself, Caleb is excited to be able to be able to come back and help teach for the second time!

 Randy Cox is the Director of Texas Speech and one of the founders of the UT National Institute in Forensics.
-A Distinguished Service Award recipient for the American Forensic Association NIET and former national champion himself, his students have been graced with 59 individual national titles at both the high school and collegiate levels, and have also been awarded national team titles including the NFL/NSDA Bruno E. Jacob cumulative trophy, the NCFL Masterson and Founders awards, as well as five American Forensic Association NIET team titles, the most recent in 2017.
+A Distinguished Service Award recipient for the American Forensic Association NIET and former national champion himself, his students have been graced with 70 individual national titles at both the high school and collegiate levels, and have also been awarded national team titles including the NFL/NSDA Bruno E. Jacob cumulative trophy, the NCFL Masterson and Founders awards, as well as six American Forensic Association NIET team titles, the most recent in 2018.
 As a former high school coach at Milton Academy in Massachusetts, his students appeared in NFL & NCFL national final rounds 22 times over a five year term, winning three national titles.
 He has been awarded both the prestigious University of Texas Regents' Outstanding Teaching Award (2013) and the Moody College of Communication Teaching Excellence Award (2013).
-He joins Debate Director Joel Rollins and Interp Curriculum Director Casey Garcia having been a part of every UTNIF summer since the institute began in 1994, having founded the Lincoln-Douglas Debate program and taught in every curriculum division of the individual events camp.
+He has been a part of every UTNIF summer since the institute began in 1994, having founded the Lincoln-Douglas Debate program and taught in every curriculum division of the individual events camp.